-The latest NYC Opportunity annual report on poverty was released on May 16, 2017.
-The report updates the NYCgov Poverty Measure for in New York City in 2015.
+The latest NYC Opportunity annual report on poverty was released on April 11, 2018.
+The report updates the NYCgov Poverty Measure for New York City in 2016.

-The citywide poverty rate fell to 19.9 percent from 20.6 percent in 2014.
-The share of the population living at or near the poverty rate declined to 44.2 percent.
-This is statistically significant and the lowest since 2010.
+The citywide poverty rate fell to 19.5 percent from 19.9 percent in 2015.
+The share of the population living at or near the poverty rate declined to 43.5 percent from 44.2 percent.

 CEO's first working paper on poverty in New York City, issued in August of 2008, contrasted poverty rates for 2006 derived from CEO's application of the NAS methodology against those based on the official method.
 The 2010 report focused on how and why poverty rates using our methodology have changed over time, using the one-year ACS samples for 2005 to 2008.